zivtech/Bodiless-JS/api/globals.md

 withMenuDesign('Columns', 2) -- Applies tokens to only the second level of Columns submenu.

-withMenuDesign('Main') -- Applies tokens to the Top menu. withMenuDesign('Touts') -- Applies tokens to Touts submenu. withMenuDesign('List') -- Applies tokens to List submenu.
+withMenuDesign('Main') -- Applies tokens to the Top menu. withMenuDesign('Cards') -- Applies tokens to Cards submenu. withMenuDesign('List') -- Applies tokens to List submenu.

 withMenuDesign() -- Applies tokens to the Top menu and all submenus.